 1 Sitio(s) de ejecución

-Mstislavl is situated 80 kilometers (50 miles) east- northeast of Mogilev.
-In 1939, there were 2,067 Jews living in Mstislavl which represented almost 20 % of the local population.
+Mstislavl is situated 80km (50 miles) east/northeast of Mogilev.
+In 1939, there were 2,067 Jews living in Mstislavl, which represented almost 20 % of the local population.
 The German army occupied the town in July 1941.
 Some Jews managed to flee on the East, although there was no organized official evacuation.

-The anti-Jewish measures were carried out by German Security police, punitive squad and local police.
+The anti-Jewish measures were carried out by the German Security police, punitive squads and local police.
 From the very beginning of occupation, all Jews were registered and their houses were marked.
-All the valuable things were seized.
+All valuables were seized.
 In early October, they killed 30 elderly Jews.
-On October 15, 1941, together with the local police, they murdered from 850 to 1.300 Jews (according to different sources).
+On October 15, 1941, together with the local police, they murdered 850-1.300 Jews (according to different sources).

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?